thmstrmnd/embedded-e8/README.md

 ![Breadboard Layout](AE8-breadboard.jpg)

 ## Hardware Testing <a name="testing"></a>
-Writeups being developed.
+Writeup being developed.

 ## More Technical Notes <a name="technotes"></a>
-Writeups being developed.
+Writeup being developed.

 ## Use Cases <a name="usecases"></a>
-Writeups being developed.
+Writeup being developed.